line/line-bot-sdk-java/lab3.md

-# Lab 2 - Chatbot with static file Database
+# Lab 3 - Chatbot with SQL Database

 ## Mission

-* Manipulate two repositories using git.
+* Creating a database on heroku.
+* Accessing the database locally.
-* Fix the bug in DatabaseEngine.java.
+* Accessing the database on heroku.
-* Add a new feature to your bot.
+* Create a unit test for your database Engine.
-* Test your code locally using Eclipse STS.
-* Deploy your code onto Heroku using command line git.
+* Make your bot connected to the Database.

 ## Things to read prior to the lab

 1. Offline-tutorial 1: Using Github
 2. Offline-tutorial 2: Conversion from C++ to Java
+3. Offline-tutorial 3: A Brief Introduction to DBMS and PostgreSQL

 ## Description

-In this lab you will taste how to develop a Java program on a server by bug fixing.
-We have purposely injected a bug into the `DatabaseEngine.java`.
-Follow the guideline below and fix the bug so that the bot will response a customed text to a pre-defined input.
-The input-response definition is stored in a static file `/sample-spring-boot-kitchensink/resources/static/database.txt`.

-During the debugging process, you will be using Eclipse STS to compile the code locally so that it is syntax-error free.
-After then you will deploy it on Heroku and try it with your line client.

-Despite you may not have forked and cloned the project after completing Lab 1, it is required to do it as you are going to make changes.
-Besides, you are working on two remote repositories (git / heroku) at the same time.
+In this rather inefficient and insecure to use a static file to maintain your keywords and responses.
+A better way to do it is to employ a database system.
+Before going to this lab, you need to read the offline tutorial about database and install suitable software on your machine.

 ## Registration